-Dr. Kate Philo and her scientific expedition team make a breathtaking discovery in the Arctic: the body of a man buried deep in ice.
-A scientist in the groundbreaking project run by the egocentric Erastus Carthage, Kate has brought small creatures – plankton, krill, shrimp – “back to life.”
-Never before have the team's methods been attempted on a large life form.
+Dr. Kate Philo and her exploration team make a breathtaking discovery in the Arctic Ocean: the body of a man buried deep in ice.
+As a scientist in a groundbreaking project run by the egocentric and paranoid Erastus Carthage, Kate has brought small creatures -- plankton, krill, shrimp -- back to life for short periods of time.
+But the team's methods have never been attempted on larger life forms.

-Heedless of the consequences, Carthage orders that the frozen man be brought back to the lab in Boston, and reanimated.
-As the man begins to regain his memories, the team learns that he was – is – a judge, Jeremiah Rice, and the last thing he remembers is falling overboard into the Arctic Ocean in 1906.
-When news of the project and Jeremiah Rice’s awakening breaks, it ignites a media firestorm and massive protests by religious fundamentalists.
+Heedless of the potential consequences, Carthage orders that the frozen man be brought back to the Boston lab and reanimated.
+As the man begins to regain his memories, the team learns that he was -- is -- a judge, Jeremiah Rice, and the last thing he remembers is falling overboard in 1906.
+When news of the project and Jeremiah Rice breaks, it ignites a media firestorm and protests by religious fundamentalists.

-Thrown together by circumstances beyond their control, Kate and Jeremiah grow closer.
-But the clock is ticking and his new life is slipping away.
-With Carthage planning to exploit Jeremiah while he can, Kate must decide how far she is willing to go to protect the man she has come to love.
+Thrown together by fate, Kate and Jeremiah grow closer.
+But the clock is ticking and Jeremiah's new life is slipping away.
+When Carthage plans to exploit Jeremiah while he can, Kate must decide how far she is willing to go to protect the man she has come to love.

-This gripping, poignant, and thoroughly original thriller raises disturbing questions about the very nature of life and humanity –man as a scientific subject, as a tabloid plaything, as a living being: A curiosity.
+A gripping thriller, this novel raises disturbing questions about the very nature of life and humanity -- man as a scientific subject, as a tabloid novelty, as a curiosity.

 “I absolutely loved THE CURIOSITY.
 It’s as thought-provoking and powerful as FLOWERS FOR ALGERNON and the writing is breathtakingly beautiful.
 And that ending?
 Poignant, luminescent, and absolutely perfect.”—Chris Bohjalian, bestselling author of The Light in the Ruins and Midwives